sassoftware/sas-portal-app/README.md

 ## Description
 The purpose of this project is to provide a partial replacement for SAS Information Delivery Portal, that was deprecated as of SAS 9.4M8.

+It is not intended to be a full replacement, but will focus on:

+- rendering pages similar to the layout that was previously supported
-It is not intended to be a full replacement, but will focus on those items that are most widely used and does not require java server side rendering of content.
+- most widely used portlets and capabilities that do not require java server side rendering of content.

 This is very much a work in progress...
-See the list of issues and current limitations
+See the [Roadmap](#roadmap) section for more details.

 ## Overview